Medicine is not perfect: the pressure of perfectionism on doctors

 Postscript - medicine is not perfect

-Dr. Abhijit Pal initially wrote this blog on the pressure of perfectionism on doctors in October 2015, when he was reflecting on how common the pressure of perfectionism was amongst doctors (himself included!).
+Dr. Abhijit Pal initially wrote this article on the pressure of perfectionism in medicine and on doctors in October 2015, when he was reflecting on how common the pressure of perfectionism was amongst doctors (himself included!).

 "If you are struggling, seek help – there is no need to exhaust yourself trying to keep up appearances.
 No doctor would walk past a struggling and distressed patient – give yourself the same time and attention you would give to a patient.
 Give yourself that sleep, give yourself that exercise, give yourself that time with your wife/husband/partner/family/friend/pet/book.